ferama/rospo/SPEC.md

 - resumed transfer progress accounting is implemented
 - downloaded file permissions are applied locally
 - Go-style worker-pool/retry semantics are implemented
+- interrupted transfers reconnect and resume instead of spinning or failing on the first reconnect error
+- reconnect attempts are coordinated across workers to avoid per-chunk reconnect storms
 - progress rendering is suppressed on non-terminal stdout to match the Go binary's captured-output behavior
-- user-visible terminal progress rendering exists, but exact mpb-style interactive output is not yet proven equivalent
+- interactive terminal rendering now behaves like a single coordinated overlay instead of append-only status lines, but exact mpb-style output parity is not yet proven

 #### `grabpubkey host:port`